Kollasmosoma sentum: Distribution

-K. sentum is a Palearctic species.
+Kollasmosoma sentum is a Palearctic species.
 The first male of K. sentum was discovered in Orgiva in the province of Granada in Spain.
 The female holotype was discovered later in August 2010 in Madrid, at the site of the Instituto Nacional de Investigación y Tecnología Agraria y Alimentaria followed by the collection of another seven females in September 2010.

 Description

-K. sentum has a length of 1.8 to 2.1 mm with forewing length from 1.1 to 1.4 mm.
+Kollasmosoma sentum has a length of 1.8 to 2.1 mm with forewing length from 1.1 to 1.4 mm.
 The antennae of all females have 12 segments.
 The face is convex and the head is bristly.

-K. sentum is black with white features, including the face, clypeus, labrum, malar space (area between the compound eyes and the mandibles), frons (antero-lateral and medial), palps, propleuron, tegulae, basal area of the wing and the front and center legs.
+Kollasmosoma sentum is black with white features, including the face, clypeus, labrum, malar space (area between the compound eyes and the mandibles), frons (antero-lateral and medial), palps, propleuron, tegulae, basal area of the wing and the front and center legs.

 The scape and pedicel of the antenna, and the tarsi of the hind legs are ivory coloured, the tarsi dorsally obscured.
 The sides of the pronotum have a brown spot laterally; in some individuals the pronotum may be colored brown also extended to the sides.
 The veins of the nearly transparent wings are brown, the remaining antenna segments, large parts of the humeral plate, the sides of the mesosoma, the parastigma and the pterostigma are colored extended dark brown.
 The mesosoma is about 10% longer than its height.
 The first tergite of the metasoma is 0.6 times as long as the width of the apex.

-K. sentum can be differentiated from other species of the genus by the following characteristics:
+Kollasmosoma sentum can be differentiated from other species of the genus by the following characteristics: